jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ##### Weak Consistency Models

-In these, participants do **not neccessarily observe the same order of actions.** This can result in inconsistent states depending on the nature of constaints that observed actions must satisfy.
+In these, participants do **not necessarily observe the same order of actions.** This can result in inconsistent states depending on the nature of constraints that observed actions must satisfy.
 These issues can be dealt with via conflict resolution mechanisms.
 Three popular options are:

 - **Sequential Consistency**
 	- Sequential consistency is met if the order in which actions are *executed* via a process are the same as their original order.